hytechclub/capstone/GitHubLesson/README.md

 # Git & GitHub
 This lesson introduces Git and GitHub, and lets students practice using some basic version control processes.
+It is designed to take ~90 minutes.

 ## Learning Objectives
 Students will be able to...